The residences of the Dukes of Este in the Po Delta area perfectly visualize the Renaissance culture effects on a natural landscape

 Designed as a summer estate, following the typical scheme of the “ancient villas”, it originally had dozens of rooms frescoed by the greatest artists of the time, porticoed courtyards and over 30 hectares of gardens in the Italian style (from above you can still read their geometries), which bestowed on the residence the nickname of “Italian Versailles”.

-It hosted illustrious personalities of the likes of Ludovico il Moro, prince Vincenzo Gonzaga, Pope Clement VIII, Torquato Tasso and Ludovico Ariosto.
+It hosted illustrious personalities of the likes of Ludovico il Moro, Prince Vincenzo Gonzaga, Pope Clement VIII, Torquato Tasso and Ludovico Ariosto.

 Delizia del Verginese

 The “Delizia” looks like a little castle, embellished with merlons and surrounded by a splendid garden (Il Brolo), which offered fruits from spring to autumn, and followed precise geometrical rules according to the Renaissance fashion.
-By the edges of the green area a dovecote of the 16th century, beyond being home to pigeons, was a lookout tower.

 In the outer architectural structure, medieval and Renaissance elements combine together.
 The inner stuccoes date back to the 18th century, just like the little church next to the castle.